Commonly Used Brand Name(s)Gilotrif

-Afatinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer or NSCLC that has certain types of abnormal epidermal growth factor receptor (EGFR) genes in patients who have not received any treatments for cancer that has already spread to other parts of the body.
-This medicine is also used to treat patients with metastatic squamous NSCLC after receiving medicines containing platinum that did not work well.
+Afatinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer (NSCLC) that has certain types of abnormal epidermal growth factor receptor (EGFR) genes in patients who have not received any treatments for cancer that has already spread to other parts of the body.
+This medicine is also used to treat patients with metastatic squamous NSCLC who have received medicines containing platinum but did not work well.

 This medicine is available only with your doctor's prescription.

 Save up to 11% on Gilotrif

 Find big savings at pharmacies near you with GoodRx discount coupons

 Lowest GoodRx Price